nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 * Mapper receives a "Welcome to HOT mapping" email upon first login
 * Mapper receives a buffer around tile area when beginning work on a new tile

+Those unfamiliar with User Stories and their place in XP or lean methodologies should be aware that a story is not a requirement or a feature.
+The best description of the one-liners above is that they are each a "promise of a conversation".
+Stakeholders and developers will both understand what each one means at a high level but delivery will require that they development team engages directly with the stakeholder(s) with the most expertise on any particular topic to ensure they are building the software everyone wants.
+This is then validated and refined through a user-owned QA testing process in the HOT/OSM testing environment before features are released into production.

 ### Timeline ###

 Prioritizing stories and NFRs (collectively, "cards") will be a collaborative effort with key stakeholders.
 If high-level feature groups interleave priorities, "milestones" may simply be markers showing overall progress.
 Only if priorities and groups of features line up will thematic milestones emerge; we would recommend against forcing the concept of milestones into the delivery schedule as they only provide observers with emotional satisfaction but do nothing to structure a project more effectively.
 Prefer continuous delivery.